RivasCVA/3DGameEngine/README.md

 [![Preview Video](https://user-images.githubusercontent.com/60367213/94372372-7914e500-00c2-11eb-8b35-df3fcd9e5b41.png)](https://youtu.be/RJupnVmnqcQ)

 # Disclaimers
 All of the assets used in the project came from [ThinMatrix](https://www.youtube.com/playlist?list=PLRIWtICgwaX0u7Rf9zkZhLoLuZVfUksDP).
 I claim none as my own.
-As stated previously, I followed the tutorial series so my project will resemble ThinMatrix's documentation.
+I followed the YouTube tutorial series so my project will resemble ThinMatrix's documentation.